banner image

 Symptoms

 Individuals with Specific Phobias realize that their fear is irrational; even so, simply thinking about it can often cause extreme anxiety.
-The phobia-induced thoughts trump rational thoughts, convincing the individual that the only option is to avoid the object or situation.
+The phobia-induced thoughts overcome rational thoughts, convincing the individual that the only option is to avoid the object or situation.
+When those with phobias are confronted with the specific phobia, they fear they will lose control, possibly doing something uncharacteristic and/or dangerous.

 Prevalence